 Dharma Relief 2 supports multidimensional short-term and long-term training for dharma teachers to address racism along three pathways.
 Each pathway will include appropriate workshop trainings in: social resilience; diversity counseling; somatic experiencing for healing trauma; and individual classes on racism from multiple perspectives of history, class distinctions, gender imbalances, economic disparities, generational changes, and educational backgrounds.
 A list of the training institutions will be provided once finalized.
 The three pathways are:

-Racial Healing for Black and Brown Teachers.
-To amplify their voices in the Buddhist community, DR2 provides direct financial stipends to Black and Brown Buddhist leaders to help sustain their Dharma activities, as well as supporting trainings of Black and Brown Buddhist leaders aimed at healing racialized trauma, with these leaders in turn bringing the means and skillsets of this healing to their communities.
+Racial Healing for Black Teachers.
+To amplify their voices and visibility in the Buddhist community, DR2 Fellowship aims to support Black Buddhist leaders to help amplify their Dharma activities and training in the skillsets for healing racialized trauma to their communities.

-Racial Healing for non-Black/Brown Teachers.
-To inform and transform non-Black/Brown Buddhist spaces, DR2 supports anti-racism trainings of teachers in these communities in order to develop awareness and ownership of racial suffering, with these leaders passing on an informed sense of ongoing commitment to redress this suffering to their communities.
+Racial Healing for non-Black Teachers.
+To inform and transform non-Black Buddhist spaces, DR2 supports anti-racism trainings of teachers in these communities in order to develop awareness and ownership of racial suffering, with these leaders passing on an informed sense of ongoing commitment to redress this suffering to their communities.